Leave a Legacy of FAMILY

 FAQs

-Here are the most common ways to significantly increase your ministry impact through your will:
+• Here are the most common ways to significantly increase your legacy through your will:

-Cap.
-Some families intentionally decide to “cap” their children’s inheritance, leaving the rest of their assets to ministry.
+• Cap.
+Some families intentionally decide to “cap” their children’s inheritance, leaving the rest of their assets to charity.
 This approach is used when the parents want to provide a modest gift to their children and eliminate concerns of creating dependence or giving too much too soon.

 Whether your gift is modest or substantial, it can help provide family for children around the world.
 Your legacy doesn’t have to be large to be meaningful.
 It just needs to come from the heart.

-Please fill out this form to let us know!
+• Please send us a quick email and let us know!
 We would love to thank you for your generosity.

 Key Info